huynguyen250896/chatpathways_comparison/README.md

 docker-compose up --build
 ```

 **Step 4:** Users must pull large language models to their local machine.
-For each model, open a new terminal, run the following commands, and KEEP the terminal open while running comparisons:
+For each model, open a new terminal, run the respective command, and KEEP the terminals open while running comparisons:
 ```
 # pull Phi3.5 to the local machine
 docker exec -it ollama ollama run phi3.5